criso/ChuckNorrisException/README.md

 Why?
 Because, you don't throw Chuck Norris..
 Chuck Norris throws __YOU__!

-These handy errors will be shown if such foolishness is atempted
+These handy errors will be shown if such foolishness is attempted

 * You cannot throw Chuck Norris...
 Chuck Norris, throws YOU!
 * Chuck Norris wrote Hello World once... it was called Unix